webplatform/docs/concepts/accessibility/Finding_Your_WAI/index.md

 == Standard Search ==

 We do not have an optimized general search.
-The information in [http://www.w3.org/WAI/search.php Searching the WAI Web Site] might help some.
+The information in [http://www.w3.org/WAI/search.php Searching the WAI Website] might help some.

 == Tell Others! ==